luigifreda/pyslam/README.md

 ```
 $ export PYTHONPATH=""
 ```
-this will remove the ROS OpenCV python modules from your python path and solve the issue.
+this will remove the ROS OpenCV python modules from your python path and will solve the issue.

 ---
 ## Usage